Expressing probability/speculation with El Condicional Simple

 If the conjecture or expression of probability is about the present, then you use El Futuro Simple.
-See Using El Futuro Simple (simple future) for prediction, speculation and probability in the present.
+See Using the simple future in Spanish for prediction, speculation and probability in the present (El Futuro Simple).

-See also Using El Condicional to talk about a future in the past.
+See also Using the Spanish conditional simple to talk about a future in the past.

 Want to make sure your Spanish sounds confident?